waynedahlberg/waynedahlberg/README.md

-# Hello, I'm Wayne
+# Hi, I'm Wayne 👋
-### Product designer, builder

-I enjoy the gap between design and development, building digital experiences that are both beautiful and functional.
+Product designer and developer bridging the gap between design and code.
+I build digital experiences that are both beautiful and functional.

-## 🛠 Design Stack
+## Tech Stack
-- **Figma**: wireframing, user-flows, screen design, static prototyping
+**Design & Prototyping**
+- Figma for wireframing, user flows, and design systems
-- **SwiftUI**: live SwiftUI prototyping for native interactions, device capabilities
+- SwiftUI for native iOS prototyping
-- **React/Next**: web design, layout, and live prototyping
+- React/Next.js for web development and prototyping

-## 💡 What I Do
+## What I Do
-- Transform designs into live code prototypes
+- Transform designs into production-ready code
-- Build intuitive user interfaces with SwiftUI
+- Build intuitive user interfaces for web and mobile
-- Create responsive web pages using React
-- Prototype and iterate on product ideas
+- Create high-fidelity prototypes that feel real
-- Bridge the gap between design and development teams
+- Collaborate with design and engineering teams

-*"Code is the highest fidelity of software design."
+*"Code is the highest fidelity of software design."*

+---
+📫 Let's connect and build something great together!